WM 34.5x24.3x17 / N38

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus or very modern machines.
+- Significant importance in modern technologies – find application in HDD drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: